chunkeey/carl9170fw/README.md

 ## Contact

-If you have any questions, reports or patches, you should write to <linux-wireless@vger.kernel.org> and include "carl9170" in the subject line.
+If you have any patches, you should write to <linux-wireless@vger.kernel.org> and include "carl9170" in the subject line.